Ester Ellqvist

 Ester Ellqvist photographed by her brother Oscar in 1905.

-Ruth Ester Elisabet Ellqvist (4 October 1880 – 20 November 1918) was a Swedish artist, model and wife of John Bauer, who was a painter and illustrator.
+Ruth Ester Elisabet Ellqvist (4 October 1880 – 20 November 1918) was a Swedish artist and model.
 She studied at the Royal Swedish Academy of Arts and spent one year studying art in southern Germany and Italy with her husband.
 She died in 1918 with her husband and three-year-old son when the boat that they sailed on sank, killing all 24 people on board.

 Biography

 Early life

 Ester Ellqvist was born on 4 October 1880 in Ausås, Skåne, daughter of teacher Karl Kristersson Ellqvist, and raised in Stockholm.
 Ellqvist was a lively person who enjoyed the city's social life.
+In 1906 she married John Bauer, who was a painter and illustrator.

 Education

 Ellqvist studied in the late 1890s at the Technical School (later known as Konstfack) in Stockholm, to gain the skills that she need to gain acceptance at the Royal Swedish Academy of Arts.
 Her brothers Oscar and Ernst, who became photographers, and sister Gerda, who taught needlework, also attended the technical school.

 In 1900 her studies commenced at the Royal Swedish Academy of Arts.
 The academy began accepting female students in 1864, but there was a different but not equal educational path for women.
 For instance, nude models were not used for female students.
 During her time at the academy she also attended classes at the A. Tallbergs school for etchers.

 Ellqvist was an ambitious, skilled student during the early stages of the Modernist art movement, and at the end of the National Romanticism period, which was represented in the works of academy artists Carl Larsson, Anders Zorn, Bruno Liljefors and Richard Bergh.
 Ellqvist and her friends, were among the students of the academy who organized a protest against the conservative views of the school, which resulted in the creation of the influential Konstnärsförbundet (Artists Association).